demonmhon/react-16x-starter-components/README.md

 ## Disclaimer

 This is just the react components.
 It should be included, used, by other full react application.
-Using [React Styleguidist](https://react-styleguidist.js.org/) tp preview the components.
+Using [Storybook](https://storybook.js.org) to preview the components.

-The intention for this project is to try to have the component's document and provide a very simple component for the project that started without any ui/style guide.
+The intention for this project is to have the component's document.
+And provide starter component for the project that doesn't provide any ui/style guide.

+## What build this project?

+* **SCSS/CSS**: Many people recommend the [styled-components](https://styled-components.com/) or similar package like [emotion](https://emotion.sh/).
+But I decide to stick with traditional styles sheet with simple, straightforward.
+And it also to foundation of any styled-components like packages.
+* **Webpack**: Popular bundle tools
+* **Jest**: Test framework
+* **ESLint & Prettier**: For good looking in the codes.

 ## Getting started